archman/phantasy-doc/source/va.rst

     sudo apt install python3-phantasy python3-phantasy-apps python3-phantasy-ui
     sudo apt install phantasy-machines

+If already installed, it is recommended to do an update via ``sudo apt update && sudo apt upgrade``.

 As the package names imply, the distribution of ``phantasy`` includes both framework software and the ready-to-use HLAs.
 The distributed machine configuration files make HLAs machine agnostic.